mfeemster/keysharp/README.md

 * The `3` and `5` options for `DirSelect()` don't apply in C#.
 * Only `Tab3` is supported, no older tab functionality is present.
 * When adding a `ListView`, the `Count` option is not supported because C# can't preallocate memory for a `ListView`.
-* VarRef is not supported.
+* Function references are supported, but the VarRef object is not supported.
 * `OnMessage()` doesn't observe any of the threading behavior mentioned in the documentation because threading has not been implemented yet.
 Instead, the handlers are called inline.
 	+ The third parameter is just used to specify if the handler should be inserted, added or removed from the list of handlers for the specified message.
 	+ A GUI object is required for `OnMessage()` to be used.